rgrannell1/engram.py/README.md

 ## Tags

 engr.am does not support manual tagging, as it is hard to assign meaningful tags to many bookmarks without mislabelling.
-Instead, engr.am extracts keywords from your documents to help you find what you are looking for.
+Instead, engr.am extracts keywords from your documents you can use to search by.

+## Search

+<key>Ctrl + F</key>